-Evidences of ownership for the property unit trusts and private equity holdings are held by Cardiff Council.
-All other evidences of ownership were held at 31 March 2021 by The Northern Trust Company for the benefit of the Council.
+Evidences of ownership for the property unit trusts (excluding Blackrock which is held by The Northern Trust Company) and private equity holdings are held by Cardiff Council.
+All other evidences of ownership were held at 31 March 2022 by The Northern Trust Company for the benefit of the Council and the WPP.
 Statements of holdings have been provided by Northern Trust.